Twenty One Pilots: Lyrical themes

-Band name, iconography, and fandom
+Name, iconography, and fandom

 According to the band, their purpose for making music is "to make people think" and encourage them to find joy in what they come to believe in life.
 Twenty One Pilots derives their band name and philosophy from literary origins.
 "Bicycle Thief" and "Chill Coat", a play on the last name of the band's lawyer, Jeff Chilcoat, were among some of the rejected band names.
-This goes back to college days, according to Joseph, when he was studying theater at Ohio State University.
-He got the band's name and meaning from reading the 1947 play All My Sons by American playwright Arthur Miller.
-In the story, the main protagonist is a war contractor named Joe Keller who crafts airplane parts for war planes.
+Joseph got the band's name and meaning from reading the 1947 theatrical play All My Sons, by American playwright Arthur Miller.
+In the story, the main protagonist is a defense contractor named Joe Keller who builds airplane parts for military aircraft.
 Upon discovering some are faulty and would fail if used, he must decide whether or not to recall them.
 Keller is forced to make a decision to either spend his money trying to repair the faulty parts or press forward and use them.
-Though he wants to do what's right, Keller is afraid to lose money and needs to support his family, so he decides to send the parts anyway, to Europe during World War II.
-As a consequence of his decision, twenty-one pilots perish.
+Though he wants to do what's right, Keller is afraid to lose funds because he needs to support his family, so he decides to send the parts anyway, to Europe during World War II.
+As a consequence of his decision, twenty-one pilots die.
 At the end of the play, Keller commits suicide.
-Joseph explained the story's themes of moral dilemma, between choosing the easy and the right decision resonated with him and inspired the name and formation of the band.
-While the story is morbid, Joseph discovered a lesson within it.
-It showed him that every decision he makes will have great outcomes or dire consequences.
+Joseph explained that the story's themes of moral dilemma, between choosing the easy and the right decision, resonated with him and inspired the name and formation of the band.
+It showed Joseph that every decision he makes will have great outcomes or dire consequences.
 Joseph stated, "We're constantly faced with decisions.
 A lot of times, the right ones take more work, it takes longer to see benefit; they're the long route.
 We know in order to get where we want to be and do what we want to be doing, sometimes we have to do what we don't feel like doing.
 It takes hard work, and the band name is a constant reminder of that."

-The band's name was originally stylized as "twenty | one | pilots" on their earlier cover art; however, by the time of their second album Regional at Best, the formatting was changed to "twenty øne piløts" with a diagonal line through the Os.

-Former Twenty One Pilots member Chris Salih stated in an interview that Mark C. Eshleman, a longtime friend of and creative director for Twenty One Pilots, created the band's logo by "messing around with shapes".
+Former Twenty One Pilots member Chris Salih stated in an interview that Mark Eshleman, a longtime friend of and creative director for the band, created the band's logo by "messing around with shapes".
 Joseph found that the arrangement resonated with him.
-Regarding their logo, Joseph stated in an interview that: